U.S. Special Forces Soldier Charged Over Polymarket Bets on Maduro Raid

-The case raises concerns about the misuse of classified information for personal financial gain within the military.
+The case raises concerns about insider trading risks in prediction markets and the use of confidential government information for personal gain.

 Key Facts